Sami482005/Patient-Medical-Records/ReadMe.md

 get*Type*(): to extract the info into the correct type from a **ResultSet**

 **this.dispose()** #makes a tab close without killing the program

-# Doctor Page:
-The doctor logs in
-A combo bo